demystifyfp/demystifyfp/content/fsharp/series/fstweet/sending-verification-email.md

 To send email, we are going to use [Postmark](https://postmarkapp.com/), a transactional email service provider for web applications.

-There are three prerequisites that we need to do, before we use it in our application.
+There are three prerequisites that we need to do before we use it in our application.

 1. A [user account](https://account.postmarkapp.com/sign_up) in Postmark

 2. A new [server](https://account.postmarkapp.com/servers), kind of namespace to manage different applications in Postmark.

-3. A [sender signature](https://account.postmarkapp.com/servers), to use as a from address in the email that we will be sending from FsTweet.
+3. A [sender signature](https://account.postmarkapp.com/servers), to use as a FROM address in the email that we will be sending from FsTweet.

 You make use of this [Getting started](https://postmarkapp.com/support/article/1002-getting-started-with-postmark) guide from postmark to get these three prerequisites done.

-### Configuring Singup Email Template
+### Configuring Signup Email Template

 The next step is creating [an email template](https://postmarkapp.com/why/templates) in Postmark for the signup email.